raspberrypilearning/comic-character/en/step_6.md

 + if `alertMessage` is not an empty string (it now contains the validation message you have created earlier).
 + or `alertMessage` is empty (there is no validation message, the form field is not empty).

-You can use an `if-else` statement to set this conditions.
+You can use an `if-else` statement to set these conditions.

 --- task ---